American Institute of Architecture Students: Members and chapters

 The organization is made up of members from various chapters across the United States and abroad.
-Currently 6,000 members strong, the AIAS represents the nearly 25,000 architecture students enrolled in NAAB accredited programs.
-Being centralized in the U.S., regions are based on four geographic territories: Northeast Quad, Midwest Quad, South Quad, and West Quad.
+Currently at 6,000 members, the AIAS represents the nearly 25,000 architecture students enrolled in NAAB accredited programs.
+Being centralized in the U.S., regions are based on four domestic geographic territories: Northeast Quad, Midwest Quad, South Quad, and West Quad, as well as two additional international regions: the Middle East and Latin American Regions.

 Chapters follow the governing rules of the AIAS set forth in the Bylaws and Rules of the Board; however, every chapter also creates their independent culture based on location, design school philosophies, support from faculty and administrators, and engagement of students.

 Chapter leaders serve on the Council of Presidents (COP).
 This governing body of the organization meets twice a year to vote on business of the AIAS, including election of the board of directors.
 Meetings of the COP occur at the Grassroots Leadership Conference in the summer and FORUM, the annual meeting during New Years break.